Australia

 Hunter Valley

 With more than 120 wineries, including established names like McGuigan, Tyrrell, Tulloch and Drayton, the Hunter Valley is a must for any vino connoisseur.
 Indulge in wine tours or cooking classes, treat yourself at a luxurious day spa, or take a stroll through the boutique Handmade in the Hunter Market, featuring locally produced, handmade craft and foods.
-Did we mention the championship golf, award-winning restaurants and hot-air balloon flights?
+Did I mention the championship golf, award-winning restaurants and hot-air balloon flights?
 This magical region abounds with locally produced gourmet foods that will tempt any palate.
-We recommend booking a table at Muse Restaurant, a two-hatted eatery that is one of the region's main draws and showcases the best of Hunter Valley produce.
+I recommend booking a table at Muse Restaurant, a two-hatted eatery that is one of the region's main draws and showcases the best of Hunter Valley produce.

 Port Stephens